pooja-par/Quiz/README.md

-#Cricket Quiz
+## Cricket Quiz

 The Cricket Quiz is a simple web application that allows users to test their knowledge about cricket.
 It presents multiple-choice questions and provides immediate feedback on the correctness of each answer.

-#Features:-
+## Features:-
--__Multiple-choice questions: users have four questions and options.
+-__Multiple-choice questions: users have four options for each question.

--__Highlight correct and Incorrect Answers: users can identify correct answer by green color and incorrect by red
+-__Highlight correct and Incorrect Answers:
+Users can identify correct answer by green color and incorrect by red.

 -__Move to next Button:
-next button can take users to next question
+Next button can take users to next question

 -__Score tracking and display at the end of the quiz: